 The theme for this year's International Women's Day, ‘DigitALL: Innovation and technology for gender equality,’ draws attention to the transformative potential of technology in advancing women's rights, empowering women and girls, and fostering a more just society.

-Amkongo reminded inmates, "While you may feel you are in a confined environment, it is important to understand that you remain valuable members of our society and that your perspectives on many issues are important, such as the topic being discussed today."
+Amkongo reminded inmates, "While you may feel you are in a confined environment, it is important to understand that you remain valuable members of our society and that your perspectives on many issues, such as the topic of innovation and technology for gender equality that is being discussed today, are important.

 Technology, according to Amkongo, has the potential to change the world and make it more equitable for everyone, including women.
-However, it is frequently abused as a tool to oppress and direct violence towards women and girls.
+However, it is frequently abused against women and girls as a means of oppression and violence.

 "Women can now work remotely and access education online, for example, thanks to the growing use of technology," she said.
 On the other hand, she said, "About 85% of women worldwide have either personally experienced or witnessed digital violence against other women, with 57% of those experiencing abuse or misuse of their online videos or images.”